Our History

 1997–2014

-On 16 December 1997, Marrickville Women’s Refuge began operating as Jean’s Place, renamed in memory of Jean Lennon.
+On 16 December 1997, Marrickville Women’s Refuge began operating as Jean’s Place, in memory of Jean Lennon.
 Under this new identity, the service continued as a mainstream women’s refuge while expanding its professional reach and sector leadership.

-In its first year as Jean’s Place, the refuge supported 102 women and 218 children and began taking on student placements, contributing to workforce development in the domestic violence sector.
+In its first year as Jean’s Place, the refuge began taking on student placements, contributing to workforce development in the domestic violence sector.
 The service was regularly invited to present at Department of Community Services (later DCJ) Children and Families training, providing frontline insights to new caseworkers and strengthening system-wide responses to domestic violence.
 Funding during this period was delivered through the Supported Accommodation Assistance Program (SAAP).
+From the late 1990s through to 2014, Jean’s Place supported thousands of women and children.
+An on-call service was introduced in 1999, further enhancing accessibility and crisis response capacity.

 Despite its strong outcomes and longstanding community role, Jean’s Place was required to re-tender for government funding in 2014 and was unsuccessful.
 As a result, staff were made redundant, and the refuge faced closure as a mainstream service.
 Although another organisation was initially awarded the tender, it declined when it became clear the building was not included.